bitquery/streaming-data-platform-docs/docs/evm/calls.md

 ```

-You can see more example of BalanceUpdates api in [here](docs/examples/balances/balance-api.md) and [here](docs/examples/nft/nft-api.md)
+You can see more example of Calls api in [here](docs/examples/calls/smartcontract.md).